Ivan Papanin: Later career

-Between 1948 and 1951, he was the deputy director of Institute for Oceanology of the USSR Academy of Sciences and from 1951 until his death in 1986, he was the Head of the Academy's Department of Maritime Expeditions.
+Between 1948 and 1951, he was the deputy director of Institute for Oceanology of the Academy of Sciences of the Soviet Union and from 1951 until his death in 1986, he was the Head of the Academy's Department of Maritime Expeditions.
 Until 1972, he was also the director of the Institute for the Biology of Inland Waters (Bilogii Vnutrennikh Vod).

 Legacy

-Papanin's name has been given to a cape on the Taimyr Peninsula, a mountain in Antarctica, and an underwater mountain in the Pacific Ocean.
+Papanin's name has been given to a cape on the Taymyr Peninsula, a mountain in Antarctica, and an underwater mountain in the Pacific Ocean.
 His name was also given to an ice-class cargo and research ship (call sign: UCJE) built in 1990 that operates in both Arctic seas and the Antarctic.
-In October 2019, Russia unveiled an 8,500-tonne, 300-foot-long icebreaker named after him at the Admiralty Shipyard in St. Petersburg.
+In October 2019, Russia unveiled an 8,500-tonne, 300-foot-long icebreaking patrol ship named after him at the Admiralty Shipyard in St. Petersburg.